GURU FATHA SINGH

 To get there, I realized we need music and songs and other cultural instruments.
 As an old-timer, I recall when plays like Hair and songs like Universal Soldier, Blowing in the Wind, War, The Star-Spangled Banner, and Four Dead in Ohio galvanized the people in their struggle for an end to war.
 That is where the idea of an anthem for our climate emergency came to mind.

 Weeks passed.
 Then one day I was giving a workshop at a Sarab Kala Kaur's yoga studio in Mississauga and she introduced me to a student of hers.
 I could see Sarab Kala held her student in high regard by how she introduced her.
-Zimfira Poloz was a children's choir conductor originally from Kazakhstan and currently leading the Hamilton Children's Choir.
+Zimfira Poloz is a children's choir conductor originally from Kazakhstan and currently leading the Hamilton Children's Choir.
 When I told Zimfira about my dream, she said she was interested and we agreed to stay in touch.

 It was late February when I received the brass piece.
 It was a little rough at the end, but for the most part it was just what I needed.
 The performers wanted no money and no recognition.
 I didn't even know their names.
 Then, about a week later, I heard from one of the famous producers I had written in December.
 It was Thomas Barquee, the meditation music producer.